FelixP91/Adsorption_Properties_Analyzer/README.md

 - area of tha largest connected patch of charged (at pH 7) amino acids
 - area of tha largest connected patch of hydrophobic amino acids

+## Requirements

 To run the code DSSP has to be installed.
 It can be downloaded and placed in teh working directory from: https://swift.cmbi.umcn.nl/gv/dssp/

 or it can be downloaded and installed using:

     conda install -c salilab dssp

+Required packages to run this code are:

+* python: pandas, scipy, numpy, matplotlib, biopython.
+* Patch.py and ProteinPatch.py from the directory src/ResidueBased from https://github.com/ibivu/hydrophobic_patches/tree/main